redickau/find-article/README.md

 ```

 # Usage
-Run the scruipt using the following command to search the [DOAJ](https://doaj.org/) for articles.
+Run the script using the following command to search the [DOAJ](https://doaj.org/) for articles.
 One page of results is returned at a time.
 A maximum of 10 articles will display per page by default.
 ```
 $ node redi-research
 ```